SANTHOSH172006/Module1/Conditional Statements in Python: Even or Odd Checker.md

-# Conditional Statements in Python: Even or Odd Checker
+# EX-1:Conditional Statements in Python: Even or Odd Checker

 ## Aim